patron02/3d-printed-brain/README.md

 I used this instructable https://www.instructables.com/3D-print-your-own-brain/ and my own knowledge to develop a 3D model which I would later print.

 I used multiple applications to get the desired 3D model.
-I used MRIcroGL to convert my dicom MRI files to a compressed and zipped nifti file.
+MRIcroGL was used to convert my dicom MRI files to a compressed and zipped nifti file.
 <img width="740" alt="image" src="https://user-images.githubusercontent.com/69320369/212181672-6b4d1391-097f-47ad-a1f3-37ceb03557d9.png">

 I then used a Oracle VM VirtualBox and Freesurfer to generate a scan of my brain and uploaded it into meshlab where I edited and converted it into a useable STL.
 I modified some of the program so that freesurfer would scan and build the cerebellum along with the brain.